 David is a South African-British entrepreneur and conservationist.
 He leverages responsible business and a collaborative approach to achieve triple-bottom-line sustainability (social, environmental, economic) for the conservation of nature.
 He is passionate about systems where humans and nature benefit from one another in balance.
 For a decade, David's career focused on corporate marketing and management in London.
 In 2009, he ditched materialism for conservation of rainforests in the Peruvian Amazon.
 He helped transform multiple local charity initiatives into financially stable social businesses.
 Using these models he now dedicates his life to conserving the spectacular Las Piedras Watershed from rapidly expanding deforestation.

 Alfredo Arbe Loli

-Alfredo is a Peruvian Public Relations graduate from the University of San Martin de Porres in Lima.
+Alfredo is a Peruvian public relations specialist with a degree from the University of San Martin de Porres in Lima.
 Using PR to publicly share the Amazon and its internal conflicts, he has led work focused on conflict resolution within indigenous and rural communities.
 Alfredo has led socioeconomic research in key conservation areas throughout Peru resulting in his strong advocacy for rainforest conservation and sustainable development for long-term economic sustainability of remote communities.
 Alfredo is responsible for ARCAmazon's day-to-day operations, community relations and Forest Ranger Program, maintaining a safe and happy team and strengthening relationships with local partners.